Zane-Gilfillan/Password-Generator/README.md

 There as a point where the password that was generated wasn't 'truly' random, as it would randomly select a character from "lowercase, uppercase, numbers, symbols" in that order. so if you selected "lower and numbers" the password would look like "d8g5n9w".
 In otherwords: a repeatable pattern.
 I found this question via stackoverflow: https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array

+this was also an interesting read on randomness: https://medium.com/@oldwestaction/randomness-is-hard-e085decbcbb2

 and it seemed to pin point the issue.
 I eventually got with this working code:

 ```